|Volume 6 Issue 336 Published - 14:00 UTC 08:00 EST 1-Dec-2004 Next Update - 14:00 UTC 08:00 EST 2-Dec-2004||Editor: Susan K. Boyer, RN

 All rights reserved.

-The study can be found in the first issue for December 2004 of the American Journal of Respiratory and Critical Care Medicine.
+The study is published in the first issue for December 2004 of the American Journal of Respiratory and Critical Care Medicine.